 Section 4 Winter

-Topic 4.1 Oral and poetic folklore.
+Topic 4.1 Oral poetic folklore.
 Theory.
 Proverbs and sayings, folk signs about winter.Practice.

 Topic 4.2 Musical folklore.
 Theory.
-Talk about folk dances.Practice.
+Conversation about folk dances.Practice.
 Learning songs about winter.
 Words with music, movement.
-The ability to emotionally and expressively present the performed repertoire.
+The ability to present the performed repertoire emotionally and expressively.
 Mastering the movements of folk choreography.

 Topic 4.3 Folk games.
 Practice.
-Music and dance games.
-"Naza", "Kurai".
-Games for the development of intuitions "Kuresheu", "Gate".
+Musical and dance games.
+“Naza”, “Kurai”.
+Games for developing intuitions “Kuresheu”, “Gate”.

 Topic 4.
 5 Ethnographic information.
 Theory.
 Winter work in the village.
-Brownie - the owner of the house.
-Talk about the traditional life of the people.
+Brownie is the owner of the house.
+A conversation about the traditional life of the people.

 Section 5 Spring

-Topic 5.1 Oral and poetic folklore.
+Topic 5.1 Oral poetic folklore.
 Theory.
 Calls of spring.Appeal to the sun, rain, earth.
 Sayings, folk signs about spring.
-Observations of nature according to spring signs.
+Observations of nature using signs of spring.
 Proverbs about spring.

 Topic 5.2 Musical folklore.
 Practice.
 Folk songs about spring, about birds, about the beauty of spring nature.
-Individual work on the production of voice, preparation of solo numbers.
-Practicing the movements of folk choreography.
+Individual work on voice training, preparation of solo numbers.
+Practicing folk choreography movements.

 Topic 5.3 Folk games.
 Practice.
-Musical games "Suma oyrak, suma kaz", "Ak tirak, kuk tirak".
+Musical games “Suma oirak, suma kaz”, “Ak tirak, kuk tirak”.

-Topic 5.4 Folk theater.
+Topic 5.4 Folklore theater.
 Theory.
-Acquaintance with the holiday "Kar syuyna baryu".Practice.
-Preparation and holding of the ritual holiday "Kar syuyna baryu".
+Introducing the holiday “Kar syuyna baryu”.Practice.
+Preparation and holding of the ritual holiday “Kar syuyna baryu”.

 Topic 5.5 Ethnographic information.
 Theory.